SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 "The following example commented out shows an EML statement in the implementation "of a handler method taken from an EML cheat sheet example.
-"'result' is an input parameter/internal table containing RAP BO instance data on whose "basis, an EML MODIFY statement is executed.
+"'result' is an input parameter/internal table containing RAP BO instance data on whose "basis an EML MODIFY statement is executed.
 A suitable internal table is constructed "in place and that is used as operand of the MODIFY ...
 UPDATE FIELDS ...
 WITH ...
 "statement.